South Carolina Ticks and Animal Health

 Invasive Species

-The Asian longhorned tick is an invasive species that was first identified in the United States from a sample taken off a white-tailed deer in 2010 in West Virginia.
+The Longhorned tick is an invasive species that was first identified in the United States from a sample taken off a white-tailed deer in 2010 in West Virginia.
 It was first identified in South Carolina in Pickens and Lancaster Counties on dogs in an animal shelter in 2020.
 In June 2022, it was found on pastured cattle in York County.

 These ticks are of great concern as females can replicate quickly without males, a process called parthenogenesis, and can infest the environment in a short time.

-If high numbers are on an animal, the Asian longhorned tick can cause anemia and possibly tick toxicity.
+If high numbers are on an animal, the Longhorned tick can cause anemia and possibly tick toxicity.
 They can carry a variety of diseases that affect companion animals and livestock.
 It is spreading Theileria orientalis to sheep in Virginia, and in its native countries has been found to carry and spread Anaplasma species, Babesia microti, Bartonella species, Borrelia species (including Lyme disease), Ehrlichia species (including the canis which can cause disease in dogs), Heartland disease, Mycoplasma haemocanis, Powass virus (I and II), Rickettsia species (including Rocky Mountain Spotted Fever), Dabai bandavirus, and Theileria orientalis in cattle.

 asian longhorned tick